Lake Worth Beach — We Can Do Better!

 As of today, many residents remain unaware of key details, and greater transparency could lead to strong opposition.
 Others argue the project is too large for the area and could permanently alter Lake Worth’s historic, low-rise downtown.

-Reach out to your commissioner today and make your voice heard.
+Reach out to the members of the commission today and make your voice heard.

 A Vision to Consider: